elastic/observability-docs/.github/ISSUE_TEMPLATE/docs-request.md

 * [ ] The docs team will define with product team the structure and location, and the product team will provide the initial content
 * [ ] Other (please describe)

-*(We need to have a contact person in the product/development team to provide information about how the item to be documented works)*
-*(This can be omitted in the case that the content is contributed, as the contact person will be the one making the initial contribution)*

 **Contact Person:**

+*(We need to have a contact person in the product/development team to provide information about how the item to be documented works.)*
+*(This can be omitted in the case that the content is provided, as the contact person will be the one making the initial contribution.)*

 ## Suggested Target Release